infinispan-demos/streaming-data-deepdive/README.md

 4. Start the Dashboard - run the main delayed-dashboard/DelayedDashboard and see the delayed trains

-5. Start the node client in the web-viewer : `node server` and see in `http://localhost:3000/` the trains moving
+5. Start the node client in the web-viewer : `./start.sh` and see in `http://localhost:3000/` the trains moving

 ## Live coding